 Whoever owns copyright has exclusive permission to decide how his work is used.
 These rights generally include:

-- right to make copies of your work
+- the right to make copies of your work

-- right to prepare derivative works (a book gets turned into a movie)
+- the right to prepare derivative works (a book gets turned into a movie)

-- right to display your work in public
+- the right to display your work in public

 Bottom line, sans your permission, no one else can use what you’ve created in the ways listed above.
 If they do, you can sue.

-For a creative work to qualify for copyright protection, there are 2 main requirements:
+For a creative work to qualify for copyright protection, there are two main requirements:

-- It has to be original, meaning it’s a product of your own skill and labor (physical or intellectual).
+- It has to be original, meaning it’s a product of your own skill and labour (physical or intellectual).
 Otherwise, anything could potentially be copyrighted.
 Even sloths.

 - It has to be tangible, i.e. expressed in physical form.
 In other words, you can’t copyright ideas.
 You may have just thought of the next great vampire vs. werewolf saga.
 But until you’ve put it on paper (please don’t), it won’t be protected by copyright.